kdheepak/kdheepak.github.io/content/23-technical_writing.md

 ## \LaTeX\ - lah-tekh, lah-tek or lay-tek

+There is.
 Enter \LaTeX\ .

 > \LaTeX\ is to a book what a set of blueprints is to a building. [@_stackoverflow]

-\LaTeX\ is a typesetting system that uses the TeX program and is frequently used in scientific, technical and mathematical papers.
+\LaTeX\ is a typesetting system and is frequently used in scientific, technical and mathematical papers.
 It is infamous for displaying equations in a manner that looks great.
 Math is beautiful, and it deserves to be presented beautifully.